TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 Documents/ Downloads/
 $ cd D
 ```
-But once you've typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as `cd Doc[tab]O[tab]W[tab]j[tab]cal[tab]` (depending on what other folders exist on your computer).
+But once you've typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as `cd Doc[tab]O[tab]f[tab]j[tab]cal[tab]` (depending on what other folders exist on your computer).
 Test it out, and get comfortable with how this works.
 You're gonna love it.

 Third, there's a really handy shortcut for opening everything within a project directory: `.` Once you've installed a text editor, you can use this shortcut to open up an entire project and all of its files in one go.
 This shortcut is also commonly used with Git (which is covered in detail later on) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
 For example, if you have VS Code installed, you can `cd` into the project directory and then type `code .` (with the period) to open up all of the project files.
 See the next section of this lesson for a more detailed example.